JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 The first phase of type inference takes place at the indexing stage.
 At this phase, PhpStorm calls `PhpTypeProvider4.getType()` on each type provider.
-PhpStorm only has access to local information from the current file and cannot use information from others.
+PhpStorm only has access to local information from the current file and can't use information from other files as well as indexes because it does't yet build them.
 Sometimes, it can deduce the exact type from this information, but in other cases this is impossible because PhpStorm requires information from other files.

 Because of this, there are two kinds of types in PhpStorm: